WaifuBot/Documentation/FAQ.md

 ### Alright, I've added the bot to my server.
 Now what do I do?

 Wait around to [claim a waifu](Claiming).
-Don't just sit there idly, though—waifus will only spawn if you are talking!
-You should also take a look at the ``w.help`` command and the configurative section of it.
+Don't just sit there idly, though—waifus will only spawn if there is text activity in channels that the bot can view.
+Take a look at the ``w.help`` command and the configurative section of it to configure the bot to your preferences.

 ### Nothing is spawning!

-If nothing is spawning then it is either one of three problems: nobody is talking, the bot does not have permissions, or the bot is broken.
-It is more than likely to be the first two than the third.
+If nothing is spawning then it is one of three problems: nobody is talking, the bot does not have permissions, or the bot is broken.
+It is more likely to be the first two than the third.
 Talk, make some noise.
-Run ``w.diagnostics`` to check if WaifuBot has a healthy amount of channels to view.
+Run ``w.diagnostics`` to check if WaifuBot has read access to the channels that are being spoken in.

 ### I've claimed waifus, what do I do with them?

-Trade, interact, fight.
+Trade, interact, fight, dungeons.
 You'll have no fun using WaifuBot by yourself, so go and get some friends to use it as well.
+The focal point of this bot is collecting different waifus of different rarities with different images and trading them.

 ### This seems a bit boring.

 Yeah, maybe it is.
 Maybe you can try suggesting some new features with ``w.suggest``?
-Or maybe go directly to the [suggestions webform](https://flandre.cirno.pw/suggest.php).
+Or maybe go directly to the [suggestions webform](https://waifubot.net/suggestions).

 ### I want a character added to the bot, what do?

-Use ``w.suggestcharacter <MyAnimeList Character URL>``.
-I'll add them if they aren't obscure.
-I have no plans to add suggestions from outside of MyAnimeList for two reasons: the database is already locked to MyAnimeList IDs and I have no motivation to change it, and I plan to keep the bot anime-only.
+Nagivate to the [character suggestions pannel](https://waifubot.net/charactersuggestions?page=1&sort=new).
+Characters with the most votes will be added every couple of weeks.
+Only characters that are on MyAnimeList will be considered for addition to the bot--the database is locked to MyAnimeList IDs and I plan on keeping the bot anime-only.

 ### I got the right name for the character, why won't it work?

-The names on MAL are romanized differently from subtitles sometimes.
-Since the bot pulls from MAL, it is the same on the bot.
+The names on MyAnimeList are romanized differently from commonly spotted names sometimes (Rin Toosaka vs Rin Tohsaka).
+Since the bot pulls from MyAnimeList, character names are the same on the bot.
 Use ``w.lookup <partial name>`` if you are having difficulty with the name.

 ### Is there any individual value to waifus?
 Are all waifus of one character the same?

-Each waifu has individual stats, take a look at [List](List) and [Your Waifu](Waifu).
+Each waifu has individual stats, different images, and different rarity.
+Take a look at [List](List) and [Your Waifu](Waifu) for more information.

 ### What the hell is CSI?